kyle-paul/kyle-paul.github.io/_pages/about.md

   - /about.html
 ---

-🔥 This is my personal page, where I feel comfortable to share my achievements, and interesting experience.
+This is my personal page, where I feel comfortable to share my achievements, and interesting experience.
 I am a student who love computing, math and science.
-🌱 I am actively seeking opportunities to engage in research collaboration with individuals passionate about Deep Learning, particularly in computer vision applied to medical imaging.
-I am also interested in participating in Software Engineering projects.

 🌟 Academic achievements
 =====